Lua Filter allows you to modify the incoming records using custom Lua Scripts.

 Each callback must return three values:

 The code return value represents the result and further action that may follows.
 If code equals -1, means that filter_lua must drop the record.
-If code equals 0 the record will not be modified, otherwise if code equals 1, means the original timestamp or record have been modified so it must be replaced by the returned values from timestamp (second return value) and record (third return value).
+If code equals 0 the record will not be modified, otherwise if code equals 1, means the original timestamp and record have been modified so it must be replaced by the returned values from timestamp (second return value) and record (third return value).
+If code equals 2, means the original timestamp is not modified and the record has been modified so it must be replaced by the returned values from record (third return value).
+The code 2 is supported from v1.4.3.

 If code equals 1, the original record timestamp will be replaced with this new value.